adrian154/Siphon/README.md

 For more information on how to use Siphon, check out the [API documentation](docs/API.md) or the [configuration guide](docs/CONFIGURING.md).

+# Features

+Here's what you can do with Siphon:
+* Receive events through webhooks or server-sent events.
+Siphon comes with a rich set of built-in events:
+  * Player chat message
+  * Player join
+  * Player quit
+  * Player death
+  * Server list ping
+  * Log message
+* Define custom HTTP endpoints, or use one of the predefined ones:
+  * Run commands
+  * Broadcast chat messages
+  * Get online players

 ## Example

 Let's say you want to run a task every 24 hours that alerts players and force-saves the world.
 You could accomplish that using Siphon, the following script, and a cron task.